syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 void AddCircleAnnotation()
 {
     int pageNumber = 1;
-    //Define the bounds for circle in the PDF coordinates.
+    // Define the bounds for circle in the PDF coordinates.
     RectF circleBounds = new RectF(10, 10, 100, 100);

-    //Create a circle annotation.
+    // Create a circle annotation.
     CircleAnnotation annotation = new CircleAnnotation(circleBounds, pageNumber);

-    //Set the appearance for the circle annotation. annotation.Color = Colors.Red; //Stroke color
+    // Set the appearance for the circle annotation. annotation.Color = Colors.Red; //Stroke color
     annotation.FillColor = Colors.Green; //Fill color
     annotation.BorderWidth = 2; //Stroke thickness
     annotation.Opacity = 0.75f; // 75% Opacity

-    //Add the annotation to the PDF document using `AddAnnotation` method of `SfPdfViewer`.
+    // Add the annotation to the PDF document using `AddAnnotation` method of `SfPdfViewer`.
     PdfViewer.AddAnnotation(annotation);
 }
 {% endhighlight %}